adrianmnh/Spring2022/381-CloudComputing.md

 ## Cloud Deployment mode

 ### Public Cloud
-Cloud infrastructure is available to the general public, owned by organization selling cloud services
+Cloud infrastructure available to the **general public**, owned by organization selling cloud services
-* Large scale infrastructure available on a rental basis
+* Large scale on a rental basis
+  * Access remotely under some Service Level Agreement **(SLAs)**
+  * usually has global network of data centers
+* Accessed from webservices or APIs
+* E-commerce accountability
+  * Web-based, utility style costing
+  * "Pas-as-you-go"

 ### Private Cloud
 Infrastructure for **single organization only**, may be managed by the org or a 3rd party(Virtual Private Cloud), hosted internally or externally